paulkarpenko/us-code-ui/uscode/title-46-shipping/chapter-553-passenger-and-cargo-preferences.md

   (C) may impose on any person that violates this section, or a regulation prescribed under this section, a civil penalty of not more than $25,000 for each violation willfully and knowingly committed, with each day of a continuing violation following the date of shipment to be a separate violation; and

   (D) may take other measures as appropriate under the Federal Acquisition Regulations issued pursuant to section 25(c)(1) 11 See References in Text note below. of the Office of Federal Procurement Policy Act ([41 U.S.C.
-421(c)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section421/c/1&num=0&edition=prelim) 22 So in original.
-Probably should be followed by a second closing parenthesis. or contract with respect to each violation.
+1303(a)(1)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section1303/a/1&num=0&edition=prelim)) or contract with respect to each violation.

 **(e) Security of Government-Impelled Cargo.—**